ariporad/modular-redux/README.md

 redux.getStore() === store; // true

-// modular-redux keeps track of your action types, to avoid global-ness at all costs. redux.addType('FOO'); // redux.types.FOO now equals FOO
+// modular-redux keeps track of your action types, to avoid global-ness at all costs. redux.addActionType('FOO'); // redux.types.FOO now equals FOO

-redux.addType('BAR', 'BAZ') // The value doesn't have to match the key
+redux.addActionType('BAR', 'BAZ') // The value doesn't have to match the key

-redux.addType('qux quux', 'garply'); // 'qux quux' will be converted to 'QUX_QUUX' redux.addType('WALDO', 'fred plugh'); // The value won't be.
+redux.addActionType('qux quux', 'garply'); // 'qux quux' will be converted to 'QUX_QUUX' redux.addActionType('WALDO', 'fred plugh'); // The value won't be.

 // types can be accessed on redux.ActionTypes: console.log(redux.ActionTypes) // { FOO: 'FOO', BAR:'BAZ', QUX_QUUX: 'garply', 'WALDO': 'fred plugh'}